ZsoltHevesi/Voxel-RPG/README.md

 1(Daniel): I am proud of being apart of this project and undertaking the challenge that it was.
 I am proud of my efforts and particularly the efforts of my team.

-The specific contributions which i'm most proud of implementing  in the game are the sprint functionality,  contributions to the health system, implementing a smoother camera using linear interpolation, implementing 3d pathfiding / enemy navigation, introducing damage incurring barriers and pioneering the enemy / player damage system.
+The specific contributions which i'm most proud of implementing  in the game are the sprint functionality, Audio,  contributions to the health system, implementing a smoother camera using linear interpolation, implementing 3d pathfiding / enemy navigation, introducing damage incurring barriers and pioneering the enemy / player damage system.

  There were many times when I would struggle to implement a feature.
 I would spend hours research and attempting to solve the problem.
 It was stressful but I persevered as did my team which faced similar difficulties and eventually we would overcomes these problems through collaboration and perseverance.
 I went into this project knowing absoulutely nothing about godot and game design.
 Despite my lack of knowledge I took on this challenge anyway and I've learned so much from it.
 The game turned out better than I ever could've imagined compared to where we began.